 Yellow teeth.
 We desperately want to avoid the look of yellow teeth, but many of our eating and drinking habits contribute to the presence of yellow on our pearly whites.
 While there are a number of teeth whitening procedures available, and a variety of practices to implement and foods we can eat to maintain whiter teeth, it’s worth practicing prevention to avoid making our teeth yellow in the first place, as well.

-As a rule, we want to stay away from substances that contains chromogens, which are ‘intensely pigmented molecules’ that stick to the enamel on our teeth.
+As a rule, we want to stay away from substances that contain chromogens, which are ‘intensely pigmented molecules’ that stick to the enamel on our teeth.
 In order to prevent yellow teeth and staining, we should stay away from the following foods and drinks as much as possible:

 While red wine is known as a major cause of stains, white wine can actually stain your teeth, as well if it’s consumed before another notorious ‘stainer,’ such as tea or coffee.